shelleywong/CSCI211-Course-Materials/Labs/lab03.md

 ```
 $ make
 ```
-What commands were run when you typed `make` after typing `touch sentence.h`?
+ON SURVEY: What commands were run when you typed `make` after typing `touch sentence.h`?
- (Answer on the google survey)

-4. What files were recreated when you typed `make` after typing `touch sentence.h`?
-(Answer on the google survey)
+4. ON SURVEY: What files were recreated when you typed `make` after typing `touch sentence.h`?

-5. Why were these specific commands run (again) and files created (again) when sentence.h was touched/changed?
-Look carefully at the Makefile.
-(Answer on the google survey)<br>
+5. ON SURVEY: Why were these specific commands run (again) and files created (again) when sentence.h was touched/changed?
+Look carefully at the Makefile.<br>

 This is an important aspect of make, ask if you don't understand why!<br>